TIBHannover/Fidus-Writer-Manual/README.md

-# Fidus Writer User Manual for the Rapid Publishing of Multi-format Books
+# Fidus Writer User Manual

 Fidus Writer is being used in the [ADA Publishing Pipeline](https://github.com/TIBHannover/ADA/) for rapid, semantic publishing of books - primarity guides.
 You can attach other technical system to the pipeline, or design your own pipeline.

 To contribute create an acount here https://write.handbuch.io/ and either raise an [issue](https://github.com/TIBHannover/Fidus-Writer-Manual/issues) or message on the ADA [community board]( https://github.com/TIBHannover/ADA/discussions) requesting access.

+You can see the full ADA Manual [here](https://github.com/TIBHannover/ADA-manual/blob/main/README.md).

 ## What you will learn here